DF7G Class Diesel-electric Co-Co

 The DF7G is a successful diesel electric shunter/industrial locomotive spread out over most of China.
 Four factories have manufactured DF7G locomotives since 2003; Sifang, Qishuyan, Qingdao and Beijing 27.
 Beijing has produced around 250 locomotives out of approximately 350 units and this is the version that Bachmann have based their model on.
 The Beijing locomotives are for the most part adourned in a striking gold and red livery and have a number of external differences to their Sifang, Qishuyan and Qingdao counterparts.
 The Beijing DF7G's are some 10% less powerful than the others at around 2000hp, apart from a powerful 3000hp version which is used on the Tibet railway.

 The DF7G's ushered in the first dedicated shunting locomotive for Chinese model railways.
 Bachmann released 10 road numbers for this model, the same deal applied for the SS9G's released in 2007.
 While the choice of road numbers is welcome, it is an interesting point to note that both of these models took a very long time to sell out, and can still be readily found on the market.
 Only one livery was produced - the common sand/red scheme.
-One would think over ten variants, they could have found the time to paint the other one!

 The DF7G's came in a thick cardboard box with a thin cardboard sleeve with display window.
 The inner portion is a plastic clam shell with clear plastic sleeve.
 The box contains warranty information and instruction sheet with diagrams.